mist64/cbmbus_doc/3 Commodore DOS.md

 Using the `U1`/`U2` commands together with `B-A` and `B-F` allow using free blocks on the disk for custom use without interfering with the filesystem's data structures. `B-A` will return the track and sector number of the next free block in case the one passed as an argument was already allocated.
 Together with the knowledge that the first block on disk is track 1, sector 0, it is possible to allocate blocks for custom use without any knowledge of the disk layout.

+Similarly, a disk can be fully dumped by iterating over all tracks (starting with 1) and sectors (starting with 0) and skipping to sector 0 of the next track whenever an "ILLEGAL TRACK OR SECTOR" error is encountered.

 ### "Random Access Files"

 The `B-R` and `B-W` commands have deceptive names and are part of a rarely used and practically deprecated feature: "Random Access Files".